philter87/kubernetes-abc/b-kubernetes/readme.md

 We will deploy to a local kubernetes cluster.

 #### Agenda:
-We will use the kubernetes cli tool "kubectl" for two things:
+We will create a cluster and use the kubernetes cli tool "kubectl":
-0. Start a kubernetes cluster locally.
+1. Create a cluster on your machine.
-1. 'kubectl run'.
+2. 'kubectl run'.
 Deploy docker image to kubernetes.
 Similar to 'docker run'
-2. 'kubectl apply'.
+3. 'kubectl apply'.
 Deploy docker image to kubernetes based on configuration

-#### Run kubernetes cluster locally
+#### Create a kubernetes cluster on your machine
 You will need to run a kubernetes cluster locally.
 This is fairly straight forward if you have installed docker.
  1. On windows - right click the docker icon in the lower right corner.
  2. Click "Settings".